 1. MAIN PURPOSE OF JOB

 a.
-To ensure customer satisfaction in the repair of motor vehicles of all types.
+To ensure customer satisfaction in the service and repair of motor vehicles of all types.

 b.
-To carry out such work in a safe and economical manner.
+To carry out such servicing and repairs in a safe and economical manner.

 c.
-To employ such knowledge and skills as may be required to restore vehicles to an acceptable standard.
+To employ such knowledge and skills as may be required to test vehicles and diagnose faults.

 2. RELATIONSHIPS AND PERSONAL ACTIVITIES

 2.2 Responsible for:

 Safety, economy, and accuracy of work of assigned apprentice.